HectorCastelli/dotfiles/README.md

 ## Installing

-To install this, you should run the following snippet from a terminal:
+To install this, you should clone this repository and run `./setup.sh` from within it.

-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/HectorCastelli/dotfiles/main/bootstrap.sh)"`

-Be warned, this will clone a bunch of submodules and might take a while on slower connections.

 ## Structure: